DNSFilter/slate/source/v3/web-shrinker-categories.html.md

 ---
-title: Web Shrinker Categories (API v3)
+title: Webshrinker Categories (API v3)

 toc_footers:
   - <a href='website-category-api.html'>< Website Category API v3</a>
   - <a href='https://dashboard.webshrinker.com/register'>Register for a free account</a>
-  - <a href='https://www.webshrinker.com/'>Main Web Shrinker Site</a>
+  - <a href='https://www.webshrinker.com/'>Main Webshrinker Site</a>

 search: true
 ---

-# Web Shrinker Categories
+# Webshrinker Categories

-The Web Shrinker categories are composed of 42 top-level categories, making integration simpler.
+The Webshrinker categories are composed of 42 top-level categories, making integration simpler.
 These categories are the most requested and frequently used for applications such as Internet filtering and security applications.

 ## Categories